 Exams and Tests

 Physical examination confirms cyanosis.
-The child may have clubbed fingers.
+Older children may have clubbed fingers.

 The doctor will listen to the heart and lungs with a stethoscope.
 Abnormal heart sounds, a heart murmur, and lung crackles may be heard.